ulissesalmeida/ex_zample/README.md

 %MyApp.User{first_name: "Abili De Bob", age: 12}
 ```

-If you don't want to mix your test data with your app code, you can define the
+If you want to separate your test data from your app code, you can define the
 factory in a different module:

 ```elixir